Get your local election candidates to support the call to divest

 - Host a pledge drive or online organising call — This could be any activity aimed at getting more people in the local area to contact their candidates and as a result drive up the number of pledges.
 You could do this online by publicising a time for people to all call, email or Tweet/Facebook message their candidates asking them to sign the pledge.
 Or, another option might be to set up stall in a busy part of town and speak to people about how they can ask their candidates to sign the pledge.

 - Read our guide to organising your own local "barnstorm" event — this is a tactic used in political campaigning to bring lots of people together in one place, get inspired together, and take action then and there.
+You can also watch back a short training on running local "barnstorms" during the elections period.

 - Get in touch with constituency parties or local branches — An easy way to get lots of signatories to the pledge at once is to contact party branches in your area and ask them to disseminate the pledge to all their candidates standing for election.
 You can adapt the candidate template email.
 To find your local party branches, Google the name of where you live followed by the name of the party or parties you'd like to find - for example, "Glasgow SNP", "Glasgow Conservative Party", or "Glasgow Green Party".